srhemdev/srhemdev.github.io/searchApp/README.md

 Go to this link: https://srhemdev.github.io/searchApp/app/searchApp.html

-Additionally you can clone the link: https://srhemdev.github.io/searchApp
+Additionally you can clone the link: git clone https://srhemdev.github.io/searchApp to get the app and run the searchApp.html from your localhost available in your choice of editor.

 Improvements:
 -------------